Click to download our Visitor Policy PDF.

 We believe all children should be treated with respect and as individuals and that their welfare and development is paramount.
 All children in our care are encouraged to treat each other with respect and kindness.

-Children must be twenty four months to five years.
+Children must be sixteen weeks to five years.
 Initially, we would like the parent/carer and children to visit the school and familiarise themselves with the facilities and routines to ensure that the setting suits their requirements.
 Children are offered taster sessions prior to admission, as part of our settling in procedure.

 Places are allocated on a first come, first served basis.